EXPEL BLOG

 • Using a centralized password manager allows you to simply and securely store unique, complex passwords for all your accounts.

 • Use multi-factor authentication (MFA) on all of your accounts.
-MFA requires a second verification step beyond your login info (for example, providing a code sent to your phone number on file) to access your account.
+MFA requires a second verification step beyond your login info to access your account.
 So even if an attacker gets your credentials, MFA will help prevent unauthorized access to your account until you can reset the password.
 Most sites and apps have an option to enable MFA for logins to your account, often with customizable preferences.

 Wrapping it all up